Spiritual Q & A

 I see the Law of Attraction, as a modern slant on karma.
 But, for the most part without the emphasis on the spiritual urgency behind the earlier term.
 Indeed in the popular representation of it, the Law of Attraction is a preoccupation with the mundane – focusing on attracting more things into our lives – I’m still waiting for that car to arrive, but I’m told it’s on its way.

 Even so it works on the basis of resonance.
 Building resonance, getting to the same vibration with what we want or desire.
 So, in order to be successful at it we have to lift our game.
-The more positive and loving we can muster in ourselves, thus lifting our vibration, the more successful we can be in attracting what we want. [ Surely karma and the Law of Attraction are opposites ]
+The more positive and loving we can muster in ourselves, thus lifting our vibration, the more successful we can be in attracting what we want. [ Karma and Law of Attraction opposites ]

 Law of Attraction can lead to spirituality